-According to the Centers for Medicare & Medicaid Services (CMS), chronic wounds of the lower extremities, including venous stasis ulcers (VSU), venous leg ulcers (VLU), diabetic foot ulcers (DFU) and pressure sores, are a major public health problem.
-While lower extremity ulcers have numerous causes, such as burns, trauma, mixed venous-arterial disease, immobility and vasculitis, nutritional or other neuropathy, over 90% of the lesions in the United States are related to venous stasis disease and diabetic neuropathy.
-These wounds frequently require detailed interventions to start the healing process again; furthermore, patients experience significant functional loss, wound recurrence, and increased morbidity.
+According to the Centers for Medicare & Medicaid Services (CMS), chronic wounds of the lower extremities, including venous stasis ulcers (VSU), venous leg ulcers (VLU), Diabetic foot ulcers (DFU) and pressure sores, are a major public health problem.
+While lower extremity ulcers have numerous causes such as burns, trauma, mixed venous-arterial disease, immobility and vasculitis, nutritional or other neuropathy, over 90% of the lesions in the United States are related to venous stasis disease and diabetic neuropathy.1

-Standard care for lower extremity wounds and ulcers includes infection control, management of edema, mechanical offloading of the affected limb, mechanical compression, limb elevation, debridement of necrotic tissue, management of systemic disease and counseling on the risk of continued tobacco use.
-Additionally, maintenance of a therapeutic wound environment with appropriate dressings can facilitate development of healthy granulation tissue and reepithelialization.
-Dressings are essential to wound management because the appropriate dressing not only maintains the moisture balance within the wound, but the dressing also controls exudate, which protects the wound from additional trauma.
-1,2
+Standard care for lower extremity wounds and ulcers includes infection control and management of edema, mechanical offloading of the affected limb, mechanical compression, limb elevation, debridement of necrotic tissue, management of systemic disease and counseling on the risk of continued tobacco use.
+Additionally, maintenance of a therapeutic wound environment with appropriate dressings can facilitate development healthy granulation tissue and reepithelialization.
+Dressings are an important part of wound management by not only maintaining a moist environment but by stopping contamination, absorbing exudate and helping to prevent further trauma.^{1,2}

 A wound that has not healed within one to three months may be considered a chronic wound and can be a challenge to treat effectively.
-Even with advancements in standard wound care and synthetic occlusive dressings, some ulcers fail to heal and may benefit from a skin substitute.
-Skin substitutes promote wound healing by replacing extracellular matrix.
-Skin substitutes are categorized based on the composition of epidermal, dermal, and composite skin present.
-They are heterogeneous and can be largely separated into two primary categories: cellular (comprised of living cells); or acellular (composed of synthetic materials or tissue from which living cells have been removed).
-The categories are further split based on composition and source of material, including xenograft, acellular allograft, cellular allograft, autograft and synthetic skin substitute choices.
+Even with advancements in standard wound care and synthetic occlusive dressings, some ulcers fail to heal and may benefit from a skin substitute.^{1,2}

-For VLU, an evaluation for the presence of saphenous vein reflux is essential prior to consideration of skin substitutes.
+For venous leg ulcers (VLU), it is essential to evaluate for presence of saphenous vein reflux prior to consideration of skin substitute.
 If there is significant saphenous vein incompetency and reflux (valve closure time defined as > 500 milliseconds), or if ulcer bed veins are identified as contributory on ultrasound, a referral to a vascular surgeon or interventional radiologist is required.
-Endovascular laser or radiofrequency ablation can enhance rates of healing compared to other treatments for significant saphenous vein reflux.
-Without significant reflux, sclerotherapy may also be more beneficial.
+For significant saphenous vein reflux, endovascular laser or radiofrequency ablation can have enhanced rates of healing compared to other treatments.
+Without significant reflux, sclerotherapy may also be more beneficial.3